Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

-Theorem~\ref{thm2.75} shows that the asymptotic expansions along the $x_2$-axis satisfied by the kernels $k_C,k_D$ force the sources, $(\sigma,\tau),$ to also have asymptotic expansions, provided that the data allows it.
+Theorem~\ref{thm2.75} shows that the asymptotic expansions satisfied by the kernels $k_C,k_D$ as $|x_2|+|y_2|\to\infty$ force the sources, $(\sigma,\tau),$ to also have asymptotic expansions, provided that the data allows it.
 Using these expansions, the representation formul{\ae} for the solutions